 The DSL or Deputy DSL will always be available to discuss safeguarding concerns.
-During term time, the DSL and/ or DDSL's will always be available during school hours for staff in the School to discuss any safeguarding concerns.
+During term time, the DSL and/or DDSL's will always be available during school hours for staff in the School to discuss any safeguarding concerns.

-For out of term activities, such as for the Holiday Camp, the Holiday Club Manager, Emma Sewell, will report any concerns to the DSL and underwent HSCP DSL Refresher Training in October 2019.
+For out of term activities, such as for the Holiday Camp, the Holiday Club Manager, Emma Sewell, will report any concerns to the DSL and underwent HSCP DSL Refresher Training in January 2021 and this will be updated in December 2022.